Updates have been made to this post to add information about PVC and non-toxic toddler pool options.

 It is hands-down my most must-have item for any beach trip with the kids and is an item we use all the time at home too when we have company over for pool parties!

-Obviously, we use our travel pool for beach trips and pool days, but it has many other uses as well other than just keeping a little one safely away from the crashing waves of the ocean or chaos of the pool party!
+Obviously, we use our travel pool for beach trips and pool days, and it really is the best baby pool for the beach!
+The drain plug makes it especially easy to travel with.
+But it has many other uses as well other than just keeping a little one safely away from the crashing waves of the ocean or chaos of the pool party!

 Water play is SO wonderful for kids of all ages.
 Learning to love the water encourages children to quickly learn water safety skills necessary to be safe in the water and to be able to float if they were to fall in.

 Flotation devices are not recommended in swimming pools (or the ocean) for children as they can cause kids to have a false security in the water due to their floaties.
-Using an infant and toddler pool allows a little one to play in the water without a floatation device!
+Using an infant and toddler pool allows little ones to play in the water without floatation devices!

 It helps them gain confidence in the water and allows them to become familiar and comfortable in the water without a false sense of security.

-The dog pool turned human pool isn’t only great for kids – the larger sizes would work GREAT for adults too!
-Prior to us putting in a pool I’d use a blow-up pool in my backyard to layout in during the summers.
+The dog-pool-turned-human-pool isn’t only great for kids – the larger sizes would work GREAT for adults too!
+Prior to us putting in a pool, I used a blow-up pool in my backyard to lay out in a hot summer day for some “mommy solo me time“.
+It’s a large pool that doesn’t have to take up a lot of storage space!
 This adult pool makes for a way quicker set-up when you want to get some sun, stay cool in the water, and read a good summer book 😉

 This wading pool doesn’t just have to be used outdoors either.
 It makes a great inflatable play center (without the inflation step!) to allow your infant a safe, confined place to play.

 It would make a wonderful ball pit for kids of all ages to enjoy.
-For our playroom ball pit we found that these are the best balls and are a great size and don’t break as easily as some of the others we’ve tried.
+For our playroom ball pit, we found that these are the best ball pit balls and are a great size and don’t break as easily as some of the others we’ve tried.
 We also added this slide to our ball pit and even our pre-teen still enjoys playing!

-Since this pool is actually advertised as a place to give your dog a bath, it clearly works well for that purpose as well and can be enjoyed by your fur babies just as much as your human ones.
+Since this beach pool for a toddler is advertised as a place to give your dog a bath, it clearly works well for that purpose as well and can be enjoyed by your fur babies just as much as your human ones.

 From travel to beach days to poolside, to a safe spot to play this pool is by far the best toddler pool we’ve found!